Tissue shape from cell-scale active tensions: Tension networks with constant pressure

 The Legendre duality between dual and physical stress is natural, since the mechanical dual (interchanging the roles of $\uptau_{ij}$ and $\upell_{ij}$) can be thought of as a Legendre transform.
 Specifically, the elastic energy differential of the cell tessellation $d{E} = \sum_{ij} \uptau_{ij} d\upell_{ij}$ is Legendre transformed to $\sum_{ij} d(\uptau_{ij}\upell_{ij})-dE = \sum_{ij} \upell_{ij} d\uptau_{ij}$.
-Interestingly, the Airy function $\tfrac{1}{2}|\rvecIt^\mathrm{I}|^2 + \theta^*(\rvecIt^\mathrm{I})$ must be convex because of the purely contractile nature of the tensile stress (i.e., $\sigma_{ab}$ is positive semi-definite).
-As we will discuss in Sec.~\ref{sec:T1s}, failure of convexity signals an instability to topological cell rearrangements due to the vanishing of interface lengths $\upell_{ij}$.
-Cell rearrangements form a dynamic mechanism ensuring the convexity of the Airy function (and therefore, the well-definedness of the Legendre transform).
+Notably, the Airy function $\tfrac{1}{2}|\rvecIt^\mathrm{I}|^2 + \theta^*(\rvecIt^\mathrm{I})$ must be convex because of the purely contractile nature of the tensile stress (i.e., $\sigma_{ab}$ is positive semi-definite).
+As we will discuss in Sec.~\ref{sec:T1s}, failure of convexity signals an instability to topological cell rearrangements due to the vanishing of interface lengths $\upell_{ij}$ at the locations of broken convexity.
+Cell rearrangements constitute a dynamic mechanism that maintains the convexity of the Airy function (and therefore, the well-definedness of the Legendre transform).

+In summary, we used a geometric duality, which exchanges the roles of edge tensions and lengths, to compute the macroscopic stress tensor for general tension networks.
+The results confirm the earlier results for a symmetric lattice.